Boeing A160 Hummingbird: Flight testing

 The Hummingbird made its first flight in January 2002, using a 4-cylinder Subaru engine.
 On September 20, 2004, the Hummingbird made its first flight since Boeing took over the program the previous May.
 The test program operated from the Southern California Logistics Airport near Victorville, California.

-In August 2005, the Hummingbird was flown around Victorville in a 1,200-mile course at 60 knots and 4000 feet, one of the longest helicopter flights ever.
+In August 2005, the Hummingbird was flown around Victorville in a 1,200-mile course at 60 knots and 4000 feet.
 A mechanical failure caused the helicopter to crash near the end of the flight and flight testing continued some months later after the crash investigation was concluded.
 On November 30, 2005, the aircraft successfully completed its first flight with a new 290 kW (390 hp) 6-cylinder gasoline-powered piston engine, hovering about the airfield for about half an hour.

 A follow-up turboshaft-powered version, the A160T, was first flown on June 15, 2007.
 It was flown for 8 hours on September 27, 2007 while carrying a 1,000-pound payload.
 On October 12 it flew for 12 hours while carrying a 500-pound payload, simulating a multi-sensor military reconnaissance mission.
 This latter flight used up less than 60% of the Hummingbird's maximum fuel load.

 On December 10, 2007, one of the A160T prototypes crashed during a flight test at Boeing Advanced Systems' test facility in Victorville.
 A Boeing investigation determined the incident was caused when sensor data stopped being updated to the flight computer: with the feedback loop for the control system effectively cut, the helicopter "departed controlled flight and impacted the ground at a near-vertical angle."
 Much of the forensic evidence was burned in the post-crash fire.
 A number of potential areas that could have caused the software feedback update thread to stop were found, and those known problem areas were addressed and flight testing resumed on March 26, 2008.